 And after that, the most terrible pain came over him.
-It's very, very difficult to imagine the painful condition that is described by Job, with ulcers covering from head to foot, and absolutely no relief from day and night.
+It's very, very difficult to imagine the painful condition that is described by Job with ulcers covering from head to foot and absolutely no relief from day and night.
 There's a very remarkable passage which describes Job's night.
 Oh, I turn over and I sigh that it would come, that the day would come, the light would come.
 And when the light comes, it's just the same thing over again.
 I'm stretching myself with a pot shirt to relieve myself from the torment, and there's no end to it.

-Job's sufferings were the kind of sufferings that are very well known to us.
+It's very well known to us.

-Of course, when we come to consider the problem of human suffering, then this is a partial picture.
-[00:28:07] It's important to us because it's true, it's fundamental, and it never changes.
+[00:28:02] Of course, when we come to consider the problem of human suffering, then this is a partial picture.

+It's important to us because it's true, it's fundamental, and it never changes.

 But, of course, when we think of suffering, I couldn't help but reflect upon it a bit this afternoon while we were hearing about the fact that Christ suffered.
 The Son of Man suffered death for all things.
-The Son of Man came and suffered death.
 And it's a wonderful thing that when he came, who came to save his people from their sins, when God sent him to be the Savior, that he was planted down at the very heart of the misery of the human plight that is in death and suffering on account of our sins.
-That's the only complete answer to it, and, of course, it isn't given here.
-I'm saying this because we mustn't imagine it's the complete answer, but it's nevertheless still very important to us because the principles of godliness never change.
-And the lesson that Job had to learn is a lesson that we are bound to learn if we're going to live pleasing to God.
-[00:29:04] But it's a lesson oh, so difficult for us to do.
-We so easily, we so readily avoid it and take the happy and the pleasing signs of Christian life and fellowship and forget the sword of self-judgment which shall be wielded with it.
-Now, I will not attempt to say any more about the discourses of those so-called friends of Job.
+That's the only complete answer to it.

+And, of course, it isn't given here.

+I'm saying this because we mustn't imagine it's the complete answer, but it's very important to us because the principles of godliness never change.
+And the lesson that Job had to learn is a lesson that we are bound to learn [00:29:02] if we are going to live pleasing to God.

+But it's a lesson, oh, so difficult for us to do.
+We so easily, we so readily avoid it and take the happy and the pleasing sides of Christian life and fellowship and forget the sword of self-judgment which shall be wielded with it.

-But when we come to the words of Elihu, who seems to call himself the interpreter that Job asked for.
+I will not attempt to say any more about the discourses of those so-called friends of Job, but when we come to the words of Elihu, who seems to call himself the interpreter that Job asked for.